 This is why we started an emergency fund to provide direct cash assistance to LA street vendors who are financially struggling as a result of the COVID-19 outbreak in Los Angeles.

 Through your donation, we will be able to disburse $400 directly to the street vendors who are affected.
 These funds will help them pay rent, purchase groceries, and supplement the loss they are seeming from less foot traffic or having to be quarantined at home.
-We’ve partnered with Wirecard, a global payments provider committed to helping businesses of all sizes survive these uncertain times, to quickly produce and deliver pre-loaded Mastercards to eligible applicants.
-These cards give recipients immediate access to their funds.
+These resources are delivered on pre-loaded Mastercards that give recipients immediate access to their funds.

-We created a committee of 3 vendor leaders and a representative from Inclusive Action and East Los Angeles Community Corporation to help administer the fund.
+The Street Vendor Emergency Fund is led by a committee of 3 vendor leaders, a representative from Inclusive Action and Community Power Collective that work together to administer the fund.
 We have conducted outreach and provided the application to street vendors who have been impacted and together will process each application received.

-This Fund is organized by the founders of the LA Street Vendor Campaign: East LA Community Corporation, Inclusive Action, and Public Counsel.
+This Fund is organized by the founders of the LA Street Vendor Campaign: Community Power Collective, East LA Community Corporation, Inclusive Action, and Public Counsel.

-If you know a street vendor that needs support, direct them to email firstname.lastname@example.org
+If you know a street vendor that needs support, direct them to email [email redacted].